 - having a higher level of vitamin D

-Anyone with a diagnosis of PD should speak to their health provider about a suitable exercise plan.
+Anyone with a diagnosis of Parkinson’s disease should speak with a healthcare professional about a suitable exercise plan.

 Genetic features may play a role in some cases of Parkinson’s disease.
 For most people, however, it is not possible to identify a cause.

 Some studies have suggested that exposure to certain toxins, including a number of herbicides and pesticides, may increase the risk.